 All applicants for History and Modern Languages across the University will be asked to sit the pre-interview written assessment taken by History applicants and which is sat at their school, college or local testing centre on 2nd November.
 These will form part of our holistic assessment of candidates' achievements, abilities and potential and are no more, and no less important than any of the other pieces of information considered during the admissions process.
 Registration for this assessment closes on 15th October.
 Further information can be found on the University website.

 We ask most applicants in History and Modern Languages to send us two examples of recent written work, which may be discussed at interview.
 One of the essays should be on a historical topic, and one should be in the language you intend to study.
-Candidates applying for History with ab initio Russian should only send one essay, on a historical topic.
+Candidates applying for History with an ab initio language should only send one essay, on a historical topic.
 Where particular difficulties exist, we are always able to suggest other kinds of work which may help us in our assessment.